Cross Bronx Expressway: Congestion

+Proposals have been made to make dedicated truck lanes, add express bus service, and build decking on the open trenches to allow for parks, although to no avail.
 In 2022, the Metropolitan Transportation Authority released an environmental impact statement, which detailed the possible impacts of a planned congestion pricing zone in New York City.
 The study found that, if the zone were implemented, up to 700 additional trucks per day would use the Cross Bronx Expressway to avoid the congestion pricing zone.
+After congestion pricing was enacted in 2025, traffic on the Cross Bronx Expressway increased as well, leading to concerns that the toll would worsen already-high levels of air pollution.

 Exit list

-Two separate exit numbering systems are used on the Cross Bronx Expressway.
-West of the Bruckner Interchange, the expressway uses I-95's mileage-based exit numbers, which increase from west to east.
-East of the Bruckner Interchange, the expressway uses I-295's sequential exit numbers, which increase from east to west.
+The mileposts below follow actual signage, even though the route is continuous.